patrick-andrew-jain-taylor/jain-taylor-family-cookbook/recipes/sauce/impossible-bolognese.md

 6. Cover oven/pot with a lid, and let the sauce simmer until slightly thickened, around 20 minutes.
 Check & stir every 5 minutes to ensure incorporation of tomatoes & juices.
 7. Let the sauce sit until ready to eat.
 Best served warm.

-## Footnotes
+## Credits

+* [Original Kitchn Recipe](https://www.thekitchn.com/beyond-beef-bolognese-22988270)

 [^1]: Wine should be acidic, not sweet.
 Pinot Grigio is recommended, but I've also used Chardonnay in a pinch.
 [^2]: Tomatoes can be broken up ahead of time, especially if you don't want juice splattering everywhere...

-## Credits

-* [Original Kitchn Recipe](https://www.thekitchn.com/beyond-beef-bolognese-22988270)